Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 - `enable_instrumentation` (Boolean) Writes log entries with some added information using `ngx.CRIT` (CRITICAL) level.
 Default: false
 - `original_access_token_upstream_header` (String) The HTTP header name used to store the original access token.
 - `original_channel_token_upstream_header` (String) The HTTP header name used to store the original channel token.
-- `realm` (String) When authentication or authorization fails, or there is an unexpected error, the plugin sends an `WWW-Authenticate` header with the `realm` attribute value.
+- `realm` (String) When authentication or authorization fails, or there is an unexpected error, the plugin sends a `WWW-Authenticate` header with the `realm` attribute value.
 - `remove_access_token_claims` (List of String) remove claims.
 It should be an array, and each element is a claim key string.
 Default: []
 - `remove_channel_token_claims` (List of String) remove claims.
 It should be an array, and each element is a claim key string.
 Default: []
 - `set_access_token_claims` (Map of String) Set customized claims.
 If a claim is already present, it will be overwritten.
 Value can be a regular or JSON string; if JSON, decoded data is used as the claim's value.